 It's great to use in outlining designs like floral stems.

 4. Stem Stitch

-A stem stitch is a beginner friendly and known to be one of the easiest.
-This can also be used in creating an outline of most embroidery stitches.
-Great to use for curved or straight lines.
-Check the tutorial here.
+The stem stitch will get the job done — it's beginner-friendly and known to be one of the easiest to do.
+Often used in creating an outline of most embroidery stitches, it's ideal to use for curved or straight lines.

 5. Satin Stitch

-This stitch is used in creating fine details such as the eyes in a design pattern.
-Although this stitch is not popularly used, you can use this to fill the center of flowers or round shape designs.
-See the tutorial here.
+This knot or stitch is usually used in creating fine details, such as eyes, in a design pattern.
+Although not commonly used, you can embroider the French knot stitch to fill the center of flowers or round shape designs.

 7. Chain Stitch

-A stitch that forms a chain-like pattern after a series of looped stitches.
-This stitch is used for straight or curved lines.
-Check the tutorial here.
+This stitch is one of the most basic embroidery techniques that form a chain-like pattern after a series of looped stitches.
+The chain stitch is particularly used for straight or curved lines.

 10. Seed Stitch